Frequently Asked Questions

 • How much does it cost to adopt?

-The adoption fee for all dogs is $350 and for all cats is $150 (or $200 for bonded pair) and covers all vetting up to the point of adoption, vaccines up to date, microchip, and spay/neuter.
+The adoption fee for all dogs is $400 and for all cats is $300 (or $400 for bonded pair) and covers all vetting up to the point of adoption, vaccines up to date, microchip, and spay/neuter.

 • How much does it cost to foster?
 (Spoiler: NOTHING!)

 Nothing!
 It is FREE!
 We provide all necessary supplies and cover all medical bills (must be arranged through us).
+Fosters should be able to pick up supplies in Seabrook, TX, and attend vet appointments around the Houston area.

 • How long are dogs in foster homes?